nanikjava/articles/content/post/kubernetesbraindump.md

         - Endpoints Controller: Populates the Endpoints object (that is, joins Services & Pods).
         - Service Account & Token Controllers: Create default accounts and API access tokens for new namespaces.

-    * cloud-controller-manager - cloud-controller-manager runs controllers that interact with the underlying cloud providers.
+    * **cloud-controller-manager** - cloud-controller-manager runs controllers that interact with the underlying cloud providers.
 The cloud-controller-manager binary is an alpha feature introduced in Kubernetes release 1.6.

         - cloud-controller-manager runs cloud-provider-specific controller loops only.
 You must disable these controller loops in the kube-controller-manager.
 You can disable the controller loops by setting the --cloud-provider flag to external when starting the kube-controller-manager. cloud-controller-manager allows the cloud vendor’s code and the Kubernetes code to evolve independently of each other.
 In prior releases, the core Kubernetes code was dependent upon cloud-provider-specific code for functionality.
 In future releases, code specific to cloud vendors should be maintained by the cloud vendor themselves, and linked to cloud-controller-manager while running Kubernetes.

         - The following controllers have cloud provider dependencies:

-            [x] Node Controller: For checking the cloud provider to determine if a node has been deleted in the cloud after it stops responding
+            [x] **Node Controller** -- For checking the cloud provider to determine if a node has been deleted in the cloud after it stops responding

-            [x] Route Controller: For setting up routes in the underlying cloud infrastructure
+            [x] **Route Controller** -- For setting up routes in the underlying cloud infrastructure

-            [x] Service Controller: For creating, updating and deleting cloud provider load balancers
+            [x] **Service Controller** - For creating, updating and deleting cloud provider load balancers

-            [x] Volume Controller: For creating, attaching, and mounting volumes, and interacting with the cloud provider to orchestrate volumes
+            [x] **Volume Controller** - For creating, attaching, and mounting volumes, and interacting with the cloud provider to orchestrate volumes

     ![KubernetesControllerManager](https://d33wubrfki0l68.cloudfront.net/518e18713c865fe67a5f23fc64260806d72b38f5/61d75/images/docs/post-ccm-arch.png)